gnperdue/EssentialSQLAlchemy/esqlalchCha03/esqlalch_notes_cha03.markdown

 We will add a constraint to our databases to keep the number of cookies in inventory non-negative.
 This probably means we need to re-create the tables.

-* Go into MariaDB directly, `DROP TABLE table` all over the place.
+* Go into MariaDB directly, `DROP TABLE table` all over the place (might need to quit from IPython if we have a connection open).
 * Run `fill_out_table.py` (sort of hacked together from previous scripts - not very elegant).
 * Well... the book wants different orders, so let's re-write `fill_out_table.py` and fix it to look more like they want in this chapter...
+* (Of course, actually, it might be silly to do this if running through a second time since we have put the constraints into the table definitions anyway...)

 Okay, next we need to define the `ship_it` function...